 Amplify works with young artists aged 13-17 with limited experience over a period of 3 months, under the aid of established artists through creative workshops to help these young artists discover their distinct style.
 The culmination of this work will see the production of an EP that will ultimately be showcased in a private and public launch.

-Since delivering their first cycle of work, Amplify have secured a further £3000 in funding from UnLtd to deliver a bigger and better version of the project to include the production of a full length album in a professional studio and a higher profile launch event.
+Since delivering their first cycle of work, Amplify secured a further £3000 in funding from UnLtd allowing them to deliver a bigger and better version of the project that included the production of a full length album in Manchester’s Blueprint Studios and a series of live events.